Badge photo

 When working with Python in Jupyter, the IPython kernel is used, which gives us some handy access to IPython features from within our Jupyter notebooks (more on that later!)

-We’re going to show you 28 tips and tricks to make your life working with Jupyter easier.
+Let's explore 28 tips and tricks to make your life working with Jupyter easier and more productive.

 1. Keyboard Shortcuts